DeepSpaceHarbor/vistalook-relook-final/README.md

-# What?
+# What
 Fork from [Vistalooks Relook Final](https://github.com/sdanielch/vistalook-relook-final) theme.

-# Why?
+# Why
 Because I wanted changes that don't fit into the original theme.

-# Changelog?
+# Changelog

 - [x] Removed the menu icon/orb.
-This will allow you to use custom icon for the menu.
+You can replace the orb with a custom icon of your choice.